#MeToo Awareness Sharpens Focus On Pay Equity

 "We've seen a really renewed focus on cases," inspired in part by the #MeToo movement, says Cheryl Behymer, a South Carolina attorney who represents employers.

 Pay equity is getting a lot of legal and political scrutiny.
-High-profile actresses talked openly about sexual harassment as well as pay discrepancies, and Behymer says many women in other industries — especially in technology, finance, media and accounting — started filing suit.
+High-profile actresses talked openly about sexual harassment as well as pay discrepancies, and Behymer says many women in other industries — especially in technology, finance, media and accounting — are doing the same.

 The laws themselves have also been changing.
-The Lilly Ledbetter Fair Pay Act of 2009, gave workers more time to file complaints.
+The Lilly Ledbetter Fair Pay Act of 2009 gave workers more time to file complaints.
 And in recent years, many state and local governments have passed measures strengthening their equal pay laws.
-For example, 13 states, 11 municipalities and many businesses no longer permit employers asking for a job candidate's salary history, arguing that perpetuates pay discrepancies.
+For example, 13 states, 11 municipalities and many businesses no longer permit employers to ask for a job candidate's salary history, arguing that perpetuates pay discrepancies.

 (In a related case known as Yovino v.
 Rizo, last month the Supreme Court sent a pay history case back to the lower court without ruling on the underlying question.
 The 9th U.S. Circuit Court of Appeals must reconsider the case because one of its judges died just before issuing the original ruling.)